soluyanow/python1/Extensions-Index.md

 Extensions you can install for IPython are listed here.
 To create a new extension, please refer to the [extension docs](http://ipython.readthedocs.io/en/stable/config/extensions/index.html).

-The `install_ext` magic is deprecated, and has been removed from IPython.
+The `install_ext` magic is deprecated, and will be removed from IPython.
-Extensions should be published as Python packages.
+Extensions should be published as Python packages, and installed with `pip`.
-Mentions of `install_ext` have been replaced in the rest of this document by `<deprecated command>` if no other installation mechanism exists contact the extension author.

 ## ActiveState Code Recipes magics